Taste & Terroir

 Southern-style BBQ

 Smoky, sweet, tangy, spicy, salty, bold—there’s a lot going on with that slow-cooked brisket or ribs, making this a challenging style of food to pair.
 The wine needs enough weight to balance the big flavours, with bright acidity to cut the fattiness and soft, supple tannins that won’t fight with the spice.
 A light-to-medium-bodied, fruit-forward red such as Gamay is ideal.
-We love the ones produced by Desert Hills Estate Winery and Rust Wine Co.
+We love the ones produced by Rust Wine Co.

 Beef burgers